wengong-jin/iclr19-graph2graph/diff_vae_gan/README.md

 The folder contains the training and testing scripts for variational junction tree encoder-decoder with adversarial training.
 The trained model is saved in `models/` for all datasets.
 Sample translations of the test set are provided in `results/` folder.

 ## Preprocessing
-Please make sure you first preprocess the paired translation data following ([README](../diff_vae)) in `../diff_vae`.
+Please make sure you first preprocess the paired translation data following ([diff_vae/README.md](../diff_vae)).
 In addtion, we need to preprocess the "good" molecules in the target domain:
 ```
 python ../scripts/preprocess.py --train ../data/qed/good.txt --mode single --ncpu 8
 mkdir good-processed